Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: SentiSys

 \subsection{Bi-GCN Network}

 A GCN is a specialized variant of a Convolutional Neural Network (CNN) specifically tailored for encoding structured graph data.
 In the scenario of a textual graph consisting of $n$ words, we generate an adjacency matrix based on the syntactic matrix $\mathbf{A} \in \mathbb{R}^{n\times n}$ to capture information regarding syntactic dependencies.
-The representation of word $i$ at layer $l$ is symbolized as ${\bf h}^l_i$.
-This graphical structure is conceptually depicted as follows:
+Word $i$ at layer $l$ can be represented as ${\bf h}^l_i$.
+This graphical structure is depicted as

-In the GCN, $\mathbf{W}^l$ serves as the weight for linear transformation, $\mathbf{b}^l$ acts as the bias, and $\sigma$ represents the nonlinear activation function.
-The GCN harnesses the sentence's dependency tree to enforce syntactic constraints, facilitating the identification of descriptive words associated with a specific aspect, taking into account their syntactic proximity.
-This capability equips GCN to effectively address situations where words related to the sentiment of an aspect are not adjacent.
-As a result, GCN is a well-suited choice for conducting aspect-based sentiment analysis.
-The update of each word's representation is executed through the utilization of Bi-GCN in as follows:
+In GCN, $\mathbf{W}^l$ is the weight for linear transformation, $\mathbf{b}^l$ acts as bias, and $\sigma$ is the nonlinear activation function.
+GCN utilizes the sentence's dependency tree to enforce syntactic constraints, facilitating the identification of descriptive words associated with a specific aspect, considering their syntactic proximity.
+This capability enables GCN to effectively handle non-adjacent words related to aspect sentiment, making it a suitable choice for aspect-based sentiment analysis.
+The update of each word's representation is executed through Bi-GCN as follows: